 In English, French, Spanish, Portuguese, Arabic, Chinese, Japanese, Hindi, Vietnamese, Tigrinya, Swahili

-- The New Coronavirus and COVID-19 Handbook for Media (BBC Media Action)
+- Handbook for Media: The Coronavirus and COVID-19 (BBC Media Action)

 - Communicating in Public Health Emergencies (BBC Media Action)

 In English, French, Arabic, Russian, Belarusian, Ukrainian, Armenian, Azeri, Georgian, Indonesian, Romanian, Swahili, Bangla

 - Covering COVID-19: Concepts, Sources, Treatments and More (IJNet)

 - COVID-19 Reporting in Kenya: A Safety Guideline for Journalists (ARTICLE 19)

 - Media Ethics, Safety and Mental Health: Reporting in the Time of Covid-19 (Ethical Journalism Network)

 - #CoveringCOVID: 6 Recommendations for Combating Disinformation (IJNet)